deckhouse/secrets-store-integration/docs/README.md

 ### For reference: vault-agent injector

-> *Status:* Has no pros compared to the CSI mechanism.
+> *Status:* has no pros compared to the CSI mechanism.
 No support and implementation is available or planned.

 When a pod is created, a mutation occurs that adds a vault-agent container.
 The vault-agent accesses the secret store, retrieves the secret, and places it into a shared volume on a disk that can be accessed by the application.